On the non-hypercyclicity of scalar type spectral operators and collections of their exponentials: Introduction

-is not hypercyclic and neither is the left-translation strongly continuous unitary operator group generated by it \cite{Engel-Nagel,Stone1932}.

-The notion of hypercyclicity, traditionally considered and well studied for \textit{conti\-nuous} linear operators on Fr\'echet spaces, in particular for \textit{bounded} linear operators on Banach spaces, and shown to be a purely infinite-dimensional phenomenon (see, e.g., \cite{Grosse-Erdmann-Manguillot,Guirao-Montesinos-Zizler,Rolewicz1969}), in \cite{B-Ch-S2001,deL-E-G-E2003} is extended to \textit{unbounded} linear operators in Banach spaces, where also found are sufficient conditions for unbounded hypercyclicity and certain examples of hypercyclic unbounded linear differential operators.
+The concept of \textit{hypercyclicity}, underlying the theory of linear chaos, traditionally considered for \textit{continuous} linear operators on Fr\'echet spaces, in particular for \textit{bounded} linear operators on Banach spaces, and known to be a purely infinite-dimensional phenomenon (see, e.g., \cite{Grosse-Erdmann-Manguillot,Guirao-Montesinos-Zizler,Rolewicz1969}), is extended in \cite{B-Ch-S2001,deL-E-G-E2003} to \textit{unbounded} linear operators in Banach spaces, where also found are sufficient conditions for unbounded hypercyclicity and certain examples of hypercyclic unbounded linear differential operators.